mayuka-reddy/SentimentAnalysis/README.md

   streamlit run streamlit_app.py

 ### Model Information
    Model type: Classification/Regression
    Trained using: IMDB_Dataset
    Stored as: model.pkl

+###Note
+This project was created as part of Distributed Systems Homework